Program Goals and Objectives

-The UMSOM Department of Epidemiology and Public Health and School of Dentistry have teamed up so students can earn their BS in dental hygiene and jump-start into the master of public health program if they choose.
 For all of these programs and courses, faculty members are committed to creating an educational environment that facilitates the development of creative, critical thinking, ethical professionals who are capable of realistically assessing their own performance and directing their own professional growth and development during and beyond the educational programs at the University of Maryland.
 Faculty strive to maintain a quality curriculum that is continually updated to reflect emerging health care trends and future roles in dental hygiene practice.

 The Program promotes health for the citizens of Maryland through education and treatment, thereby enhancing the academic and clinical excellence of UMB.
 The goals, objectives and competency statements that follow provide direction to the faculty and students so that the program and its graduates will be able to make positive contributions to the delivery of oral health care services to the public.

 A. Offer high quality evidence based educational programs that will enhance the awareness, appreciation and utilization of dental hygienists in health care, research, educational and community settings.

 B. Prepare graduates who provide and further access to high quality, evidence-based, patient-centered dental hygiene care and contribute to the overall health of Marylanders.

 C. Serve as resources to health professionals in the region through consultation and conducting innovative continuing education programs.

 D. Conduct innovative research that will contribute to the body of knowledge pertinent to dental hygiene education and practice in clinical and community settings.